 The Purist Villas & Spa features a beautiful pool surrounded by sun loungers and beds, while Purist Spa can be found on an elevated floor, just a few steps above the emerald swimming pool.
 The spa offers a selection of signature massages featuring South East Asia’s most trusted techniques, provided by highly trained professionals.
 The Purist Villas yoga sessions are available in all disciplines and designed to release anxiety and calm the mind with happiness, peace, and tranquility.

 The Purist Villas & Spa aims to connect its guests with Bali’s many spiritual and artistic traditions, which can be seen in the way they have furnished the Purist Villas with only the most beautiful and authentic artifacts that have been slowly accumulated from travels throughout the Indonesian islands.

 3. Four Seasons Resort Bali At Sayan

 Voted #1 hotel in the world by Travel + Leisure in 2018, Four Seasons Resort Sayan encapsulates Bali at its philosophical and soulful best.
-The hotel is only a ten-minute drive from the stylish boutiques, artist ateliers, and atmospheric eateries of boho-chic Ubud which makes Four Seasons Sayan is an inspiring base from which to explore Bali’s cultural heart or to retreat into nature’s meditative embrace.
+The hotel is only a ten-minute drive from the stylish boutiques, artist ateliers, and atmospheric eateries of boho-chic Ubud, which makes Four Seasons Sayan an inspiring base which to explore Bali’s cultural heart or to retreat into nature’s meditative embrace.